I'm Ruthie, the chicken farmer! This is my second year of raising chickens by myself, and I'd love to tell you all about them!

 What does daily care look like?

-You have to refill the water cuz the ducks and older chickens make it disgusting, so you have to make sure they always have clean (and unfrozen) water.
-You have to make sure they have food so they don't peck each other.
+You have to make sure they always have clean (and unfrozen) water.
+You have to make sure they have food so they don't peck each other and do grow and stay healthy.
 You have to make sure none of them are dead--you have to count them every night (cuz all of them are roosting and asleep, or you can count them by color).

 If they are hurt you have to take care of that--sometimes you need to separate them or put Vetricin or ointment on them before they get better.
 Chickens are very interested and will peck the hurt spot on the injured bird.